tan911/tan911/README.md

-### Hi there!
+### Hi there 👋!
+#

-I'm passionate frontend developer.
-In my spare time I like to contribute open source project.
+I'm a passionate front-end developer.
+In my spare time, I like to contribute to open-source projects.

-- 🔭 I’m currently working on [Frontendmentor Chellenges](https://www.frontendmentor.io/challenges)

-- 🌱 I’m currently learning **Node.js, Mongodb**

-- 💬 Ask me about **HTML, CSS, JavaScript, React**

-- 📫 How to reach me **jolanutan@gmail.com**
+I'm currently working on my projects in frontend mentor and started to learn Node.js and MongoDB.

+Reach me: **jolanutan@gmail.com**

 #